microsoft/CNTK/bindings/python/doc/layerref.rst

 Layers Library Reference
 ========================

-Note: This documentation has not yet been completely updated w.r.t. the latest update of the Layers library.
+Note: This documentation has not yet been completely updated with respect to the latest update of the Layers library.
-It should be correct but miss several new options and layer types.
+It should be correct but misses several new options and layer types.

 CNTK predefines a number of common "layers," which makes it very easy to write simple networks that consist of standard layers layered on top of each other.
 Layers are function objects that can be used like a regular :class:`~cntk.ops.functions.Function` but hold learnable parameters and have an additional pair of ``()`` to pass construction parameters or attributes.

 For example, this is the network description for a simple 1-hidden layer